- Make/Cancel an Appointment

 We believe that writing is a learned skill and that writing problems are solvable problems.
 We help writers consider the many choices they make in the writing process, from identifying a topic and a time to write to deciding where a comma should go.
 By serving as readers, we demonstrate the impact those choices have on an audience.
 We teach skills and strategies that can be used in both current and future writing projects, and we offer online resources that can be accessed at any time.
 All of us who work at the Writing Center are writers ourselves; we enjoy hearing about the experiences of other writers and sharing our own.

 The Writing Center is not a proofreading or editing service, although we are happy to help writers learn these skills.
-If you visit us, our tutors will work collaboratively with you.
+If you visit us, our writing coaches will work collaboratively with you.
 After reading through your assignment and paper together, we’ll discuss your concerns.
 We will help you learn to find and correct sentence-level errors (problems like grammar errors, punctuation errors, and typos).
 We may direct you to further resources at the end of a session.
 Our goal is to support your long-term development as a writer, giving you new skills to use in future writing projects.

 Everyone is welcome to view our online handouts and multimedia writing strategy “demos.”
 Our services are reserved for current UNC-Chapel Hill students, faculty, and staff.
 If you would like to hire a private editor or tutor, visit our Help for Hire page to see a list of people in our area.